Leakers and whistleblowers often shape history at the same time as polarising opinion.

 There was plenty of debate about exactly what Snowden’s role was in the latter part of his career as a government contractor (a career that earned him a reported $200,000 a year at its peak).
 However, there was even more disagreement regarding the attempts he claims to have made to alert people to his concerns about widespread surveillance prior to his revelations going public.

 Snowden claims that he made “tremendous efforts” to raise concerns about spying programs via his colleagues and superiors, and that he did so both verbally and in writing.
-However, the authorities only released a single email from April 2013 relating to an enquiry about ”legal authorities,” and claimed not to have seen anything else.
+However, the authorities only released a single email from April 2013 relating to an inquiry about ”legal authorities,” and claimed not to have seen anything else.

 What does seem clear is that Snowden’s discomfort with the practices of the NSA and other global security agencies had been present for a significant period.
 In fact, a New York Times report suggested that Snowden may have been considering becoming a whistleblower as far back as when he was initially employed by the CIA and posted to Geneva.